talonframework/talon_demo/README.md

 - [ ] Change the auto generate slime templates to a generator and move the .eex templates to /priv
 - [ ] Create a generator for generating the default template .eex files
 - [X] Implement the create/update/delete actions in the controller
-- [ ] Move the admin template to ExAdmin
+- [ ] Move the admin template to Talon
 - [X] Fix the brunch problem pulling the the skins
 - [ ] Add database backended support for the index page datatables
 - [X] Add a show template
 - [ ] Add links to the index page actions
 - [ ] Index page filters (new design required).
-With live searching on the index page datatables, not sure if the existing ExAdmin design even makes sense anymore.
+With live searching on the index page datatables, not sure if the existing Talon design even makes sense anymore.
 - [ ] User new/edit state select should only show options based on the selected country.
 - [ ] Implenent boolean on/off toggle
 - [ ] Implement date/time selection